Thursday, June 20, 2019 / by The Workman Team

 Housing inventory is still under the 6-month supply needed for a normal housing market.
 This means that, in most of the country, there are not enough homes for sale to satisfy the number of buyers.

 Historically, the average number of years a homeowner stayed in his or her home was six, but that number has hovered between nine and ten years since 2011.
-Many homeowners h ...
+Many homeowners have a pent-up desi ...

 Friday, May 10, 2019 / by The Workman Team